mikeos-tech/dictionary-sync/README.md

      !.gitignore
      en.utf-8.add.spl

-The single * excludes everything, the next two lines include the specific files they name and the last line specifically excludes the binary version of the dictionary.
+The single * excludes everything, the next two lines include the specific files they name and the last line specifically excludes the binary version of the dictionary (yes, I know the * will also cause this to be ignored).

 ---